 1988 – Israel launches their first satellite.

 Israel launched their Offeq-1 satellite into low-Earth orbit to become the ninth nation to reach space.
 Offeq-1 conducted solar energy and radio transmission tests.
 The satellite was expected to maintain orbit for a few weeks but managed to continue functioning until January 1989.

 It was the first of a series of satellites that are surveillance satellites.

 1968 – Chester Floyd Carlson died.

-A laser printer places a charge on a sheet of paper to attract charged toner particles.
-The printer then applies heat to fuse the toner to the surface of the paper and rolls out your printed copy.
+A laser printer places a charge on a sheet of paper that attracts charged toner particles.
+The printer then applies heat that fuses the toner to the surface of the paper and rolls out your printed copy.

 1926 – Masatoshi Koshiba was born.